 Both methods are simple, drug-free approaches to incorporate into the treatment for someone in the early stages of dementia, or for anybody who is searching for ways to boost senior memory.

-Let Serenity Home Care’s experts in senior care in Saanich and nearby areas provide additional support and resources for someone you love with dementia.
+Let Serenity Home Care’s experts in home care in North Saanich and nearby areas provide additional support and resources for someone you love with dementia.
 Our caregivers help maximize a senior’s cognitive functioning, independence, and quality of life.
 Contact us online or call 250.590.8098 for additional information.